MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-create-crossplat-credentials.md

 ms.topic: article
 ---

-# Set credentials for Accessing UNIX and Linux computers
+# Set credentials for accessing UNIX and Linux computers

 This article contains procedures for how to set credentials in wizards for the following tasks, as set by wizards in System Center - Operations Manager: